-Overall, our analysis demonstrates the market potential for methanotrophic SCP grown on stranded methane to serve as a replacement for fishmeal in animal feed.
-While we do not include a life-cycle assessment, incentivizing capture of methane provides a beneficial end-use for gas that is currently emitted or flared.
-Further environmental benefits can be derived by offsetting the need for fishmeal, reducing pressure on over-harvested marine ecosystems.
-Fishmeal prices show an increasing trend over the last 30 years (see Supplemental Figure 2),30 while total production has decreased over the same period.31 Our analysis indicates that, when compared with the 2010-2020 average price of fishmeal, a 20% decrease in the cost of methanotrophic SCP production from stranded methane could enable fully offsetting the global fishmeal market.
+Overall, our analysis demonstrates the market potential for methanotrophic SCP grown on stranded methane to serve as a 189 replacement for fishmeal in animal feed.
+While we do not include a life-cycle assessment, incentivizing capture of methane 190 provides a beneficial end-use for gas that is currently emitted or flared.
+Further environmental benefits can be derived by 191 offsetting the need for fishmeal, reducing pressure on over-harvested marine ecosystems.
+In fact, our analysis indicates that a 192 20% decrease in the cost of methanotrophic SCP production from stranded methane could enable fully offsetting the global 193 fishmeal market.
+While beyond the scope of the current analysis, expanding methanotrophic production to secondary markets 194 (terrestrial animal feed, bioplastic production) can serve as a means to incentivize methane capture beyond the current fishmeal 195 market.
+196